![]() |

 Since the Jews constantly made disturbances at the instigation of Chrestus

 [Emperor Claudius in 49 CE] expelled them from Rome.'
-(Claudius 5.25.4)
+(Claudius 5.25.4) Occasionally this passage is cited as evidence for Jesus's historicity.

 However, there are serious problems with this interpretation.
 'Chrestus' is the correct Latin form of an actual Greek name,